tbozhikov/testing-draw-io/CODE_OF_CONDUCT.md

 ## tl;dr

 - Be respectful.
-- We're here to help
+- We're here to help.
 - Abusive behavior is never tolerated.
 - Violations of this code may result in swift and permanent expulsion from the NativeScript community channels.